Bioethics in Biohacking: CRISPR & Genetic Engineering Cons

 One of the most difficult ethical boundaries to navigate in 2026 is the distinction between Therapeutic Restoration (fixing a problem) and Radical Enhancement (exceeding human limits).
 While the former is widely accepted, the latter carries unknown evolutionary risks.

-"The ethical biohacker asks: 'Am I optimizing my biology to serve my purpose, or am I sacrificing my biological long-term integrity for short-term vanity or performance?'"
+"The ethical biohacker asks: 'Am I optimizing my biology to serve my purpose, or am I sacrificing my long-term biological integrity for short-term vanity or performance?'"

-The pursuit of "Biological Immortality" via telomere extension or cellular reprogramming factors (Yamanaka factors) carries the risk of unintended consequences, such as accelerated tumorigenesis.
+The pursuit of "Biological Immortality" via telomere extension or cellular reprogramming factors (Yamanaka factors) carries the risk of unintended consequences, like accelerated tumorigenesis.
 The ethical responsibility of the biohacker is to prioritize Metabolic Stability over radical augmentation.
 In 2026, the elite community defines "Peak Performance" as the highest degree of biological flexibility, not the most extreme biometric output.

 7. THE GENERATIONAL CONTRACT: EPIGENETIC STEWARDSHIP

-One of the most underappreciated ethical dimensions of biohacking is the intergenerational impact.
-Epigenetic modifications—chemical marks on your DNA that alter gene expression without changing the sequence—can be inherited by your offspring and even their offspring.
+One of the most underappreciated ethical dimensions of Biohacking is the intergenerational impact.
+Epigenetic modifications (chemical marks on your DNA that alter gene expression without changing the sequence) can be inherited by your offspring and even their offspring.
 A biohacker who chronically suppresses cortisol with pharmaceuticals or induces extreme ketosis may inadvertently program their germline cells for metabolic dysfunction in future generations.

 Biohacker Pro-Tip: The Germline Buffer